 4. dismissing the grievance.

-The dean of the faculty shall report his or her conclusions to the person filing the grievance and to the instructor.
+The dean of the faculty shall report his or her conclusions to the person filing the grievance and to the instructor and the chair of the department/program.